Applications are currently being accepted for the Spring 2022 admit term.

 Thank you for your interest in the University of West Georgia.
-Admission to the Doctor of School Improvement Program is highly competitive.
+Admission to the Doctor of Education in School Improvement Program is highly competitive.
 All applicants, including previous UWG students, must complete all steps of the application process as outlined below.
-Only completed applications received by the deadline will be considered.
+Only completed applications received by the deadline August 15, 2021 at 5pm Eastern Time will be considered.

 1. Online Application

 - Complete the online application for graduate admissions.
 You must identify your Area of Concentration on the application.
 The online application requires a $40 non-refundable application fee.
 GRE scores must be sent from ETS and transcripts can be mailed to University of West Georgia, Graduate Admissions, Mandeville Hall, 1601 Maple Street, Carrollton, GA 30118.
 (Universities may also send e-scripts to email@example.com)

 - Send official GRE scores (Verbal and Quantitative reasoning and Analytical Writing) to the University of West Georgia (be sure to use school code 5900, when taking the test).
 Scores must be no more than five years old.
 GRE test scores are valid for five years after the testing year in which you tested.

 - Writing Sample: Submit previously written work (5-10 pages in length) that you feel demonstrates your writing abilities.
 Written work can include papers from graduate degree work or work reports.